 With support from Birdeye’s GenAI tools, National Storage Affiliates has transformed how it does customer behavior analysis, resolves complaints, and scales consistent, personalized experiences.

-By now, it’s clear that enterprise analytics is more than performance tracking, but about converting customer behavior into decisions that move your business forward.
+By now, it’s clear that enterprise analytics strategy is more than performance tracking, but about converting customer behavior into decisions that move your business forward.
 But here’s the challenge: many teams still rely on tools that were built for siloed data and simpler marketing strategies.

 Key features to look for in an enterprise marketing analytics platform